In this article, we will give you our best practices for managing a dedicated IP.

 - Reply-to address: email@example.com

 Option 2: Use a different subdomain for the IP configuration and the sender address.

 - Domain of the IP: sub.domain.com

-From the Dedicated IPs page on Brevo, you can confirm that your dedicated IP is configured correctly by:
+From the Dedicated IPs page on Brevo, you can confirm that your dedicated IP is active.